 On his 21st birthday, Tim Lake (Domhnall Gleeson) is told a secret by his father (Bill Nighy) that all of the men in his family have the ability to travel back in time, although only to those places and times that they have been before.
 He at first thinks it’s a joke but soon learns his gift is real and uses it to solve every little and large problem that comes his way.
 Most importantly, he uses his newfound talent to help track down and meet the most beautiful girl of his dreams (Rachel McAdams), fall in love with her and start a life he hopes will be filled with joy and happiness.
 Unfortunately, Tim learns fairly quickly that time travel rarely work out the way you think it will.

 About Time is a love story at heart, in keeping with the credentials of its director Richard Curtis, whose extensive resume includes such movies as Four Weddings and a Funeral, Bridget Jones’s Diary, Notting Hill, and Love Actually.
-In this film, the time traveling aspect is merely used as a humorous and helpful tool to relate endearing character moments in which the simplest things become the most important focus of such a powerful gift.
-Furthermore, there’s no exaggerated catastrophic consequences to deal with; this is all about every-day-real-life and it works unbelievably well.
+In this film, the time-traveling aspect is merely used as a humorous and helpful tool to relate endearing character moments in which the simplest things become the most important focus of such a powerful gift.
+Furthermore, there are no exaggerated catastrophic consequences to deal with; this is all about every-day-real-life, and it works unbelievably well.